-GeniusWorks is an innovative consulting firm, led by Peter Fisk, helping business leaders to develop better strategies, bolder brands, faster innovation and smarter marketing.
+GeniusWorks is an innovative strategy accelerator, led by Peter Fisk, helping business leaders to develop better strategies, bolder brands, faster innovation and smarter marketing.

 We help you make sense of change, to find the best opportunities, and to focus on making at impact fast.
 We help you to see things differently and think different things, by starting from the future then working back, from the outside then working in – and by combining smart analytics with creative thinking, big ideas with practical action

 Our approach is fast, facilitated and focused to build momentum … creative, commercial and collaborative to engage decision makers and teams who will deliver the outcomes.